wsteffe/layoutDD/README.md

 # layoutDD

-This package is aimed to the Domain Decomposition of PCB layouts whuch defined in dxf files.
+This package is aimed to the Domain Decomposition of PCB layouts defined in dxf files.

 The dxf format allows a precise definition of curved shapes such as circles, ellipses, spline curves.
 The klayout software has the capability to import dxf files but the curvd shapes are discretized because